jess-of-the-woods/tid_til/notes/linux/terminal.md

 The kernel is a layer between the process & the hardware.
 Each process has a UID which is the user that owns that process.
 Effective User Id (EUID) is a way of giving a process different permissions than the user that spawned it.

+#### niceness
-The niceness of a process is how high the priority of the process, therefore how 'nice' it is to other processes.
+The niceness of a process is how high the priority of the process, therefore how 'nice' or respectful it is to other processes.
+The higher the number the lower the priority.
+Range is from about -20 to 19. e.g. `nice -n 15 /not/important/task` or `nice -n -5 <PID>`

+or if a process is already running, `renice -n -5 <PID>`

+#### signals
 Signals are used by processes to communicate with the kernel, & also how the kernel communicates info about the state of the system to processes.

 Processes need CPU time & the kernel manages when they get access to that in a smart way.

+4 States a process can be in:
+- runnable (eligible to be scheduled for CPU time, has all the info it needs)
+- sleeping (waiting for something)
+- zombie state: a process that has finished doing what it is doing, waiting to give back the info it has come up with & then be killed by kernel
+- stopped: has received a SIGSTOP, waiting for a SIGCONT (resume)

+PPID: parent process id

+- `top`: display linux processes (by CPU usage)
+- `htop`: interactive process viewer (needs to be installed)

 #### ps (process status)
 - `ps aux`: report snapshot of current processes.